altaga/eVault/README.md

 <img src="https://i.ibb.co/k8GgwhX/e-Vault-drawio.png">

-- Main Account: Within the scheme you can see that we have our main wallet, which is a Non Custodial Wallet, to which you will have to save its mnemonic at the time of its creation.
+- Main Account: Within the schematics you can see that we have our main wallet, which is a Non Custodial Wallet, to which you will have to save its mnemonic at the time of its creation.

 - Savings Account: This wallet, like the previous one, is a Non Custodial Wallet, which will save the savings on each transaction according to the chosen savings protocol.